Yaw Yeboah

-Yaw Yeboah (/ak/; born 28 March 1997) is a Ghanaian professional footballer who plays as a winger for Los Angeles FC in Major League Soccer.
+Yaw Yeboah (/ak/; born 28 March 1997) is a Ghanaian professional footballer who plays as a winger for Chinese Super League club Qingdao Hainiu.
+In March 2026, Yeboah was issued a lifetime ban from playing in Major League Soccer after an investigation found that he and former teammate Derrick Jones had bet on matches while playing for the Columbus Crew in the 2024 and 2025 seasons.

 Career

 Manchester City and loans

 Yeboah joined the Right to Dream Academy in 2008 and graduated in 2014.
 He joined Manchester City in 2014, and was loaned to Lille, Twente, and Real Oviedo each for one year before permanently signing with Segunda Division team CD Numancia, where he scored on his debut.
 Following a year with Numancia, he was loaned to Celta de Vigo B for one year.
 The loan included a purchase option for RC Celta de Vigo.

 Wisła Kraków

 On 11 August 2020, Yeboah completed a move to Ekstraklasa side Wisła Kraków, signing a three-year deal. on 18 October 2020, he scored his first and second goals for his new club in a 6–0 victory against Stal Mielec.
 On 10 September 2021, it was announced that Yeboah was voted as Ekstraklasa Player of the Month for the month of August.
 Yeboah played 50 matches across all competitions for the club, scoring 10 goals.